HinTak/harfbuzz-python-demos/skia-adventure/README.md

-This is a patch to adds 3 other OT-SVG hooks to FreeType2-demos.
+The skia-enhanced freetype2-demos now has its own [repo](https://github.com/HinTak/freetype2-demos-skia).
 There is an extension on top of it, to add COLRv1 rendering, too.
+This page is mostly historical, except the svg-native viewer issue.

 ## Librsvg/Cairo SVG Rendering vs SKia SVG Rendering